Wedding Invitation Etiquette

 Wedding Announcements

-who have been out of contact with the bride and groom, business associates and friends who
+who have been out of contact with the bride and groom, business associates and friends who cannot be included because of limited space or resources.
+Announcements are usually addressed beforehand and mailed immediately after the wedding.

-Thank You and Informal Personal Notes
+Thank You Notes and Informal Personal Notes

 Church Pew Cards

-pews, we suggest the use of Church Pew Cards.
+To ensure reserved seating for your special guests within the front ribboned pews, we suggest the use of Church Pew Cards.
 This card is enclosed with your Invitation.
+No envelopes are required.
+Guests should hand this card to the usher when being seated

 Mother and Father LIVING